00tatheer00/50-JavaScript-Projects/README.md

-# 🌿 50 JavaScript Mini Projects
+# 🌿 50 JavaScript Projects

 Welcome to **50 JavaScript Mini Projects** – a meticulously curated collection of **mini-projects designed to refine, test, and showcase your JavaScript skills practically and elegantly.**